-For the U.S. Championship, International Championship, and Championship games, there are no public seats available inside the stadium, as all seats are ticketed for VIPs.
+For the U.S. Championship, International Championship, and Championship games, there are typically no public seats available inside the stadium, as all seats are ticketed for VIPs.
 However, if any are available, they can be found at will call.

 For games that do allow public seating, the stadium opens an hour before game time.
 If you are looking for a seat, I recommend being there before that time, however.
 I checked out the stadium 45 minutes prior to the very first game at Lamade Stadium during the 2018 World Series and nearly every seat was already taken.

 That being said, Lamade Stadium is known for its great hillside which can accommodate up to 30,000 people (The record for a game here was set in 2015 with over 45,000 people in attendance).
 This hillside offers great views from the outfield and there is almost always space available for those wanting to see a game of the Little League World Series in person.

 The hill features two tiers with a walkway between them.
 On less busy days of the tournament, it’s a popular activity for kids to use cardboard boxes to slide down this hill.
 This can be a fun way to pass time during the game, and it’s fun sitting in the stands and watching kids descend the hill.
 (Note that while broken-down cardboard boxes are allowed into the complex, actual sleds are not allowed.)